 And, as if that were not enough, as I was pulling up that devotion to share in this blog, He continued to pour on the encouragement and challenge,

 “So don’t lose heart.
 Have the same kind of confidence as the widow (in Luke 18).
 Pray with the confidence, not that precisely what you’re asking will be given, but that God will give what He knows is right.
 Perseverance is less about getting what we want, and more about believing that God hears us and will provide what we need — which is oftentimes something we have to grow into, especially when we ask, full of good intentions…God is never bothered when we pray by faith.
 Never.
 And perseverance is trusting this truth, as we keep asking for what’s right as far as we know, until God does what is right — either by giving us our desire or correcting it.”
 (Keep Praying that Prayer by Jonathan Parnell, Desiring God)

-I honestly laid it out to Him that I knew I wasn’t battling those fears well but that I needed to hear His voice and have my heart and mind redirected.
+I honestly laid it out to Him I wasn’t battling those fears well but that I needed to hear His voice and have my heart and mind redirected.

 So I “go forward” even as I am praying that I will continue to learn to just “be still” and rest in Him rather than look at circumstances beyond my control.